BayeedHZihan/order-management/README.md

 ## Project Description

-E-commerce ish website for user, order, product management with authentication and authorization.
+E-commerce website for user, order, product management with authentication and authorization.

 User authentication implemented with json web tokens in cookie.